Miaoyanwang/tensor_publication/hypergraph_matching/notes/readme.txt

 Last update: Mar 22

-- 0322_22_seeded: error control of the seeded matching.
+- 0322_22_seeded: incomplete; error control of the seeded matching.

 - 0321_22_cleanup: theoretical guarantee for the non-iterative clean up.